+The Directors are pleased to release the Group Financial Statements for the year ended 31st March 2024, which includes the financials of the fully owned subsidiaries.
 The Group operating results for the financial year ended 31st March 2024 show another year of steady growth.
-The achievements stand as a testament to the resolute dedication of our Team, the support of our suppliers and stakeholders, and the steadfast support of our customers.
+The achievements stand as a testament to the resolute dedication of our Team, the support of our suppliers and the steadfast support of our customers.
+The global uncertainties, economic fluctuations and shifting market dynamics created an environment of unpredictability.
+However, these challenges also presented us with unique opportunities to innovate and grow.